ariasdiniz/simple_data_structures/README.md

-# Aria's Linked List
+# Aria's Data Structures

-This library will provide an implementation for a simple Linked List
+This library will provide an implementation for data structures in C